Galois Theory of Algorithms: Galois Theory

 \section{Galois Theory}

 An automorphism $\phi$ of $\PRdesc$ is a graph isomorphism that is the identity on the vertices (i.e., $\phi(\N^n)=\N^n)$.
 For every $a,b \in \N$ $\phi$ basically acts on the edges between $\N^a$ and $\N^b$.
 We are interested in automorphisms that preserve functionality.
 That is, automorphisms $\phi$, such that for all programs $p$, we have that $p$ and $\phi(p)$ perform the same function.
 In terms of Diagram (\ref{GalofAlg}) we demand that $Q(\phi(p))=Q(p)$.
 It is not hard to see that the set of all automorphism of $\PRdesc$ that preserve functionality forms a group.
-We shall denote this group as $Aut(\PRdesc/\PRfunc)$.
+We denote this group as $Aut(\PRdesc/\PRfunc)$.
+We shall look at subgroups of this group and see its relationship with intermediate fields.
+Let $GRP$ denote the partial order of subgroups of $Aut(\PRdesc/\PRfunc)$

-\begin{teo}[Fundamental theorem of Galois theory] The lattice of subgroups of $Aut(\PRdesc/\PRfunc)$ is isomorphic to the dual lattice of algorithmic universes between $\PRdesc$ and $\PRfunc$. \end{teo}